 The Origins of the Name “Big History”

-In 1992, I wrote an article on the course.
-And because I needed a label to describe it, I used the somewhat whimsical label “big history.”
-I was thinking, of course, of the big bang.
+In 1992, I wrote an article on the course, using the somewhat whimsical label “big history,” referring to the big bang.
 It’s not the ideal label.
-I can think of many reasons why other labels might be better, but it seems to have stuck.
-And that’s why we’re going to keep using it.
+There are reasons why other labels might be better, but it seems to have stuck.

 Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.

-Now I want to look more closely at what big history is.
-So here’s a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.
+Let’s look more closely at what big history is, with a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.

-Because of the scale on which we look at the past, you should not expect to find in it many of the familiar details, names, and personalities that you’ll find in other types of historical teaching and writing.
-For example, the French Revolution and the Renaissance will barely get a mention.
-They’ll zoom past in a blur.
-You’ll barely see them.
-Instead, what we’re going to see are some less-familiar aspects of the past—the sort of things that Fernand Braudel was looking for at the longue durée, at the large scale.
+Because of the scale on which we look at the past, you should not expect to find in it many of the familiar details, names, and personalities that you find in other types of historical teaching and writing.
+For example, the French Revolution and the Renaissance barely get a mention; they zoom past in a blur.
+Instead, we discuss some less-familiar aspects of the past—the sort of things that Fernand Braudel was looking for at the longue durée, on the large scale.
 We’ll be looking, above all, for the very large patterns, the shape of the past.

 Big History as a Traditional Creation Story

-Now, though it uses modern, scientific information, I soon realized that big history is in some important ways similar to traditional creation stories.
+Though it uses modern, scientific information, big history is in some important ways similar to traditional creation stories.
 These also used the best available information in the societies in which they were constructed to create credible stories that gave people a sense of their bearings in space and time.
-And that was what made them so powerful.
-They offered maps of space and time within which people could say: “That’s where I am.”
-And that’s why I called my book on big history Maps of Time.
+That was what made them so powerful: They offered maps of space and time within which people could say, “That’s where I am.”

 But creation stories are not unique.
 Within all the great religious and cultural traditions, you’ll find maps of this type.
 People have tried to understand human history as part of the larger story of the whole Universe within all these traditions.

-In fact, historians have attempted “universal histories” in all eras.
-Over time, I’ve realized that the project of big history is not really that original.
-H. G. Wells’s Outline of History, which was published just after World War I, is perhaps the most famous 20th-century attempt.
-Wells wrote the book because of his horror at what was happening during World War I. And he found when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem, because each of them presented a sort of tribal myth that encouraged tribalism and conflict.
+Historians have attempted “universal histories” in all eras.
+Over time, it becomes clear that the project of big history is not that original.
+H. G. Wells’s Outline of History published just after World War I is perhaps the most famous 20th-century attempt.
+Wells wrote the book because of his horror at what was happening during World War I. He found when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem because each presented a sort of tribal myth that encouraged tribalism and conflict.

-So there were the historians of Germany, the historians of Britain, the historians of Russia.
 Could one find a larger story that might encourage a sense of unity between humans?
 That’s what H. G. Wells was looking for.
-And his idea was that you’d find such a larger story if you attempted to create a unified history that embedded human history in larger histories.
+His idea was that you’d find a larger story if you attempted to create a unified history that embedded human history in larger histories.